Serving Proudly As The Voice Of Valley County Since 1913

 Parker Kulczyk, Juvenescent Jots|Mar 23, 2016

 In August 2015, the American Psychological Association released a report “linking” video games to violent crimes.
 Every mentally stable gamer I know of, including myself, completely disagrees.
 I have been playing video gamester the majority of my life, and they have developed from a hobby to a passion, like a lot of people in my generation.
 I have yet to kill anyone.
 On the contrary, I would say that video games have developed my critical thinking, concentration, and social skills, among other things.
-I’m not saying that there has never b...
+I’m not saying that there has never been a...
 Full story

 • A Rancher's Worst Nightmare